-The firm centrally monitors and sets limits on its interest rate risk sensitivity on both trading and banking book activities.
-Our interest rate risk is managed dynamically in response to changing market conditions.
-A significant portion of our assets reprice frequently in relation to interest rates because they are held at fair value, and are either floating rate or are hedged to floating rate.
-Although our assets are mostly funded by floating rate liabilities, they are also partially funded by fixed-rate debt and common equity.
-As a result, in an environment of rising interest rates, as floating rate assets generate increased revenues but fixed-rate liabilities do not generate a corresponding increase in interest expense, the impact on net revenues across our trading book and banking book exposures would be positive.
+The firm centrally monitors and sets limits on interest rate risk sensitivity on both trading and banking book activities.
+The firm's interest rate risk is managed dynamically in response to changing market conditions.
+A significant portion of the firm's assets reprice frequently in relation to interest rates because they are held at fair value, and are either floating rate or are hedged to floating rate.
+Although the firm's assets are mostly funded by floating rate liabilities, they are also partially funded by fixed-rate debt and common equity.
+As a result, in an environment of rising interest rates, as floating rate assets generate increased revenues, but fixedrate liabilities do not generate a corresponding increase in interest expense, the impact on net revenues across the firm's trading book and banking book exposures would be positive.